mattions/neuronvisio/README.markdown

 ## What is it

-NeuronVisio is a GTK2 user interface for NEURON simulator http://www.neuron.yale.edu/neuron/.
+NeuronVisio is a GTK2 user interface for NEURON simulator <http://www.neuron.yale.edu/neuron/>.
 NeuronVisio connect with NEURON using the new python NEURON interface.

 ## Features

 - 3D visualization of the model with the possibility to change it runtime
-- Creation of vectors of any variable present in the section
+- Creation of vectors to record any variables present in the section
 - Pylab integration to plot directly the result of the simulation
 - Explore of the timecourse of any variable among time using a color coded scale
 - the GUI runs in its own thread so it's possible to use the console (strongly suggested ipython)